Idan Amedi: 2010–2014: Kochav Nolad, Idan Amedi, Bazman Hahachron

-The second album - "Bazman Hahachron (Recently)": 2013-2014

 In February 2013, Amedi's second album, Bazman Hahachron (Recently) was released.
 The two singles that preceded the album, "Nigmar (Finished)" and "Beautiful Things to See" were successful and reached the top of the various chants.
 Next to the album came another single, "MIshum Ma (For some reason)".

 In this album, Amdi continued to collaborate with the producers of his first album, Itamar Meiri and Eitan Raz.

 In August 2013, Amedi's second album, Bazman Hahachron (Recently) reached the status of a gold album.

 The song "Finished" won the "Song of the Year" title in the annual network of three-year chorus, and thus Amdi completed two winners of the title.
 Amdi even won the "Singer of the Year" title in this march.

 "Nigmar (Finished)" is a song that Amedi wrote during his military service, telling the mosaic of Israeli society about "Oferet Yetzuka" Operation, in which Amedi participated as a combat commander in the combat engineering corps.

 Years after the release of this album, Bazman Hahachron (Recently) and "Nigmar (Finished)."